ueb/mopidy-pummeluff/README.rst

 - RFID tags (``ISO 14443A`` & ``Mifare`` should work, `14443A tags on AliExpress <https://www.aliexpress.com/wholesale?SearchText=14443A+lot>`_ for approx. *0.4 USD* per tag)
 - Female dupont jumper wires (`female dupont jumper cables on AliExpress <https://www.aliexpress.com/wholesale?SearchText=dupont>`_ for approx. *1 USD*)

-Optionally you can also add two buttons to the RPi, which can be used for power & playback control:
+Optionally you can also add buttons to the RPi, which can be used for power & playback control:

 - Two momentary push buttons (`momentary push buttons on AliExpress <https://www.aliexpress.com/wholesale?SearchText=momentary+push+button>`_ for approx. *USD 1-2*)